-- 21 The TOE is a serial access Smartcard IC designed for secure mobile applications, based on the most recent generation of ARM® processors for embedded secure systems.
-Its SecurCore® SC300[TM] 32-bit RISC core is built on the Cortex[TM] M3 core with additional security features to help to protect against advanced forms of attacks. - 22 The TOE offers a high-speed User Flash memory, an internally generated clock, an MPU, an internal true random number generator (TRNG) and hardware accelerators for advanced cryptographic functions. - The TOE features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel attacks.
-If AES is active, the AES (Advanced Encryption Standard) accelerator provides a high-performance implementation of AES-128, AES-192 and AES-256 algorithms.
-If EDES+ is active, the 3-key triple DES accelerator (EDES+) supports efficiently the Data Encryption Standard (DES [2]), enabling Cipher Block Chaining (CBC) mode, fast DES and triple DES computation.
-If Nescrypt is active, the NESCRYPT crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([4], [9], [15], [16], [17], [18]).
+- The TOE is a serial access Smartcard IC designed for secure mobile applications, based on the most recent generation of ARM® processors for embedded secure systems.
+Its SecurCore® SC300TM 32-bit RISC core is built on the CortexTM M3 core with additional security features to help to protect against advanced forms of attacks. - The TOE offers a high-speed User Flash memory, an internally generated clock, an MPU, an internal true random number generator (TRNG) and hardware accelerators for advanced cryptographic functions. - The TOE features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel attacks.
+The AES (Advanced Encryption Standard) accelerator provides a high-performance implementation of AES-128, AES-192 and AES-256 algorithms.
+The 3-key triple DES accelerator (EDES+) supports efficiently the Data Encryption Standard (TDES [2]), enabling Cipher Block Chaining (CBC) mode, fast DES and triple DES computation.
+The NESCRYPT crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([7], [9], [15], [16], [17], [18]).

-As randomness is a key stone in many applications, the ST33H768 Platform features a highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AIS20/AIS31 [1] and directly accessible thru dedicated registers.
+As randomness is a key stone in many applications, the ST33G Platform features a highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AlS20/AlS31 [1] and directly accessible through dedicated registers.

-This device includes the ARM® SecurCore® SC300[TM] memory protection unit (MPU), which enables the user to define its own region organization with specific protection and access permissions.
+This device includes the ARM® SecurCore® SC300TM memory protection unit (MPU), which enables the user to define its own region organization with specific protection and access permissions.
 The MPU can be used to enforce various protection models, ranging from a basic code dump prevention model up to a full application confinement model.

-24 The TOE offers 3 communication channels to the external world: a serial communication interface fully compatible with the ISO/IEC 7816-3 standard, a single-wire protocol (SWP) interface for communication with a near-field communication (NFC) router in SIM/NFC applications, and an alternative and exclusive SPI Slave interface for communication in non-SIM applications.
+The TOE offers 3 communication channels to the external world: a serial communication interface fully compatible with the ISO/IEC 7816-3 standard, a single-wire protocol (SWP) interface for communication with a near-field communication (NFC) router in SIM/NFC applications, and an alternative and exclusive SPI Slave interface for communication in non-SIM applications.